RichardForshaw/resume/Description.md

 Cloudwatch was a bit tricky, and had a few manual steps, but once that was solved, it took maybe 2 hours total.
 The lambda probably took less than 2 hours.

+## A better DevOps example: adding a build step

+In order to demonstrate DevOps practices more advanced than just copying a repo to an S3 bucket, I decided to use a static website generator to convert my blog articles into a website and host them in the same location.
+And of course use it to deploy website updates.

+### CodePipeline and CodeBuild

+First up was creating a codebuild to perform the simple task of generating the static site.
+I did this by using MKDocs, a python-based static site generator, and then used CodeBuild to perform it in my DevOps CD pipeline.

+Codebuild is fairly simple with CloudFormation, however as with most services you need to define a ServiceRole, and it takes a bit of time to make sure that you grant the role the appropriate permissions.
+In our case we just need access to creating logs and the S3 buckets where the source and output artifacts are hosted.

+Gotcha: You need separate permissions for the Bucket and the Bucket Contents, since these are different actions.

+Setting up a buildspec is also fairly straightforward; the main thing is to specify the build envronment (python), install libraries that you need for the build (MKDocs), and then list the build steps.

+Gotcha: If you want to use the `**/*` glob to copy the whole directory as the output artifact it needs to be quoted: `"**/*"`.

+Downside: When debugging CodeBuild and the `buildspec.yml` file, it can be a bit painful as you will need to keep uploading your source ZIP file and invoking CodeBuild to check the output.
+However there is the ability to run the build locally.

+### Integrating with CodePipeline

 ## Future:

 ### Trigger pipeline run on bucket creation, in case you have to recreate the bucket.